 Obsessive-compulsive disorder (OCD):

-People with OCD suffer by constant thoughts or fears that cause them to perform certain rituals or routines.
+People with OCD suffer from constant thoughts or fears that cause them to perform certain rituals or routines.

 The Disturbing thoughts are called obsessions.
 The rituals performed are called compulsions.

 An example is a person with an unreasonable fear of germs who constantly washes his or her hands.